gbdevw/kubernetes-webservices-springboot-apachecxf/README.md

 - http://localhost:8080/services/sayhello?wsdl :
 This URL points the .wsdl file that describes the web service

-Note : If you run the application on Minikube, you the port 80 (default http) and replace the localhost by the IP address displayed by :
+Note : If you run the application on Minikube, use the http port and replace the localhost by the IP address displayed by :

 ```bash
 minikube ip